 Remember that SEER and SEER2 aren’t the final word on AC efficiency

-While SEER and SEER2 are definitely factors you should consider when shopping for an air conditioner, there are other characteristics that have a major impact on efficiency.
+While SEER and SEER2 are factors you should consider when shopping for an air conditioner, other characteristics have a major impact on efficiency.

 We’re talking about the AC speeds, sometimes referred to as stages.

 Most air conditioners are standard, single-speed units.
 They turn on to cool the home, run at full blast the whole time they’re going, and then cut off when the thermostat is happy.
 This is probably how your current AC works.

 Two-speed ACs are more efficient.
 They run at a low speed most of the time and only change over to the full blast setting on really hot days or if someone lowers the temperature on the thermostat by several degrees.
 By running at a lower speed and cooling less air, the two-speed system maintains comfortable temperatures in your home while demanding less power than a standard, single-speed unit.